Spain at risk of political gridlock after conservative win falls short of toppling PM Sánchez

 MADRID (AP) — Spain appears headed for political gridlock after Sunday's inconclusive national elections left parties on both the right and left without a clear path toward forging a new government.

 The conservative Popular Party won the elections, but it fell short of its hopes of scoring a much bigger victory and forcing the removal of Socialist Prime Minister Pedro Sánchez.
-Instead, the party led by candidate Alberto Núñez Feijóo performed below expectations of most of the campaign polls.
+Instead, the party led by candidate Alberto Núñez Feijóo performed below the expectations of most campaign polls.

 “It was a Pyrrhic victory for the Popular Party, which is unable to form a government," said political analyst Verónica Fumanal, adding the conservatives will now have to reach out to the far-right, and even then it won't be enough.
 “I see a deadlock scenario in the Parliament.”